W.E.B. DuBOIS ACADEMY. One Pride. One Brotherhood.

 To engage, eliminate barriers, and empower each young man to achieve excellence.

 The W.E.B.
-DuBois Academy is a new, innovative middle school in the Jefferson County Public School (JCPS) District opening during the 2018-19 school year.
+DuBois Academy is a new, innovative middle school in Jefferson County Public Schools (JCPS) opening during the 2018-19 school year.
 The DuBois Academy’s inaugural class will consist of 157 sixth-grade students, and in subsequent years, it will grow to become a sixth- through eighth-grade school serving 450 students.
-Each student will receive a personal device (Chromebook or iPad), and we will be a 1:1 school for technology.
+Each student will receive a personal device (Chrome Book or iPad), and we will be a 1:1 school for technology.

 The pedagogical practices of the DuBois Academy draw from evidence-based research and culturally responsive teaching to actively engage our students as they grow as learners and self-aware young men.
 The core tenets emphasize literacy, numeracy, social sciences, technology usage, and speaking a foreign language.
 In addition, we show P.R.I.D.E. by focusing on leadership attributes, such as perseverance, resilience, initiative, discipline and empathy.